 Water for survival: Bougainville

-Watch the video to see how Oxfam is helping bring sanitation, water and hygiene to Papau New Guinea.
+Watch the video to see how Oxfam is helping bring sanitation, water and hygiene to Papua New Guinea.